 Can I get you a drink?

-Um really you were uh at at the tipping point of all of this in your work in the campaign, and then you became the first press secretary for Donald Trump, and then it was, you know, full-on attacks all over pop culture, Saturday night live, you know, culminating, I guess, in your cameo at the Emmys.
+And then it was, you know, full-on attacks all over pop culture, Saturday Night Live, you know, culminating, I guess, in your cameo at the Emmys.

-Yeah, I mean, look, Sean, I I talk about this extensively at the book.
+Yeah, I mean, look, Sean, I talk about this extensively at the book.

-I I didn't think it's appropriate as a spokesman to go out there and be talking about, you know, exactly the the intensity that the job had and the toll that it's taken, because that's not why you're there and you're there to serve the president of the United States and further his uh his his policies and advance his agenda uh and and make sure that you're conveying what hi his views are.
+I didn't think it's appropriate as a spokesman to go out there and be talking about, you know, exactly the intensity that the job had and the toll that it's taking, because that's not why you're there and you're there to serve the president of the United States and further his policies and advance his agenda and make sure that you're conveying what his views are.

-But you know, I I talk about one instance in the book where I tell people, you know, they this a bunch of folks on the left put my house up for sale on Zillow.
+But, you know, I talk about one instance in the book where I tell people, you know, a bunch of folks on the left put my house up for sale on Zillow.

-You know, my wife gives me a call and says, uh, you know, what what do we do?
+You know, my wife gives me a call and says, you know, what do we do?

-And you know, the it's that kind of you know, intimidation, it's that kind of uh attempt to to go after people that I I just it's amazing to me if anyone on the right, if you or I and shoot, we've had our own experiences where they attack and and criticize and scrutinize every single thing we do.
+It's that kind of attempt to go after people that I just, it's amazing to me if anyone on the right, if you or I, and shoot, we've had our own experiences where they attack and criticize and scrutinize every single thing we do.

-Somebody does, you know, goes after us um on the left, and it's it's excused.
+Somebody does, you know, goes after us on the left, and it's excused.

-I mean, that we have now gone from peaceful protesting and expressing ourselves and uh uh peacefully to now trying to encourage and incite intimidation and and potentially violence in some cases.
+I mean, we have now gone from peaceful protesting and expressing ourselves peacefully to now trying to encourage and incite intimidation and potentially violence in some cases.

 In other words, you know what?